Lung Health Research Team

 Post-Doctoral Fellows/Trainees

 Dr. Mein is a fellow at the Harvard Combined Pulmonary and Critical Care Fellowship Program.
-He is interested in studying the impact health disparities and social determinants of health, such as environmental exposures, have on respiratory disease.
-His current research is focused on the effects of air pollution on childhood lung development.
+He is interested in studying associations between health disparities and lung health.
+He previously completed research evaluating the effects of air pollution on lung development.
+His research now focuses on the impact of national health policy initiatives on healthcare spending, disparities, and outcomes among patients with obstructive lung disease.

 Dr. Zetlen is a pulmonary and critical care fellow at the Harvard Combined Pulmonary and Critical Care Fellowship Program.
-She graduated from the University of Washington School of Medicine, and also obtained a Master of Public Health in Environmental and Occupational Health from the University of Washington School of Public Health.
+She graduated from the University of Washington School of Medicine, and obtained a Master of Public Health in Environmental and Occupational Health from the University of Washington School of Public Health.
 She is interested in the effects of environmental exposures, particularly air pollution, on pulmonary disease.
-Her current research is focused on the effects of air pollution on the development of respiratory disease in children and adults.
+Her current research is focused on the effects of air pollution on the development of respiratory disease in children and adults, as well as the investigation of novel methods of air pollution exposure assessment.

 Research Associates